Why does everything always look the same?

 - Maybe it’s the warmth of the color palette that makes the product feel more approachable.
 How can you add empathy to your brand messaging that makes your client feel more at home?

 - What if your customer feels stuck working from home, like their safe haven is just another corporate work trap during the pandemic.
 Maybe they’re longing for the vagabond lifestyle.
 Could you come up with some items in your shop that recreates a mini-rebellion from home?
 Maybe some posters with irreverent quotes or planters to turn a sad porch into a sun-soaked jungle escape?

 Just changing a color palette and adding a few design styles would have only scratched the surface of the potential to really connect with your customer.
 Sure they may double tap on your groovy graphics, but would they purchase your products with the same burst of inspiration?

 When we see these trends as a way to better understand our audience and dig just a little deeper to find the real story, we embark on a journey that takes us into the deepest oceans of originality.

 If you’re struggling to come up with what makes your brand unique and how to find meaning in your inspiration, we have a free resource to help you unpack the elements that make a brand unique.
-Download The Brand Scratch Pad and discover your unique voice and vision.
+Download The Ultimate Brand Strategy Workbook and discover your unique voice and vision.